tylermaire/DownloadFolderClean/README.md

-Certainly!
-Here's a README section for your GitHub repository that describes the purpose and usage of the Python script you have for organizing files in the Downloads folder.
-You can add this to a `README.md` file in your repository.

----

 # Downloads Folder Organizer

 This Python script helps you to automatically organize files in your Downloads folder into designated subfolders based on their file types.
 It's a simple and efficient way to keep your Downloads folder uncluttered.